TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Background and Problem Setup

-Taken together, these issues suggest that beyond the choice of optimization algorithm (e.g., PPO/GRPO), the \emph{quality of rollouts} is a central factor in multi-turn RL.
-Motivated by the practical example in \refig{fig:sokoban_corner_trap}, we study whether allocating a modest, one-time increase in training-time compute during trajectory search can address these issues.
+These issues suggest that the \emph{quality of rollouts} is a central factor in multi-turn RL.
+Motivated by the example in \refig{fig:sokoban_corner_trap}, we study whether allocating a modest, one-time increase in training-time compute during trajectory search can address these issues.
 Specifically, we formulate the following hypothesis: